 Having a clear understanding of other market segments, Katz believes that "there will be a revolution in the resolution of thermal imaging systems."

 FLIR, in turn, expects to see a stronger focus on image processing and power management in order to reduce dependence on optics with longer focal lengths for longer distances and increase the likelihood of target identification.
 They believe that "image processing with low power consumption, improving picture quality in real time, allows you to increase the level of trust in identifying an object and detecting a threat."

 In recent years, standard histogram alignment, digital underlining of parts and electronic stabilization have appeared in standard systems.
 "This process will continue as the processing algorithms evolve, with the result that the burden on the user will decrease, and the process of target recognition and identification will accelerate."

 The use of high-resolution microdisplays in combination with smaller pixel sensors, low-power image processing and wireless communications enhances the MEGH and contributes to the development of intelligence, observation and targeting capabilities.

 Harrold said that in the coming years, augmented reality "will become the most important technology for these systems, it will be integrated into future sights and glasses."
 In a night vision device, working as a soldier’s main display, augmented reality will provide it with important information and thereby increase its combat effectiveness.

-This will give a number of advantages.
-The general operational picture with augmented reality will allow users to increase the level of possession of the situation.
-This information could help in a number of tasks, such as accessing a drone video, история the use of explosive devices in the area, the identification of the allies and their forces, a three-dimensional map of the terrain and the like, and also provide an interface for the joint conduct of combat manned and uninhabited platforms.
+This will provide a number of benefits.
+The general operational picture with augmented reality will allow users to increase the level of ownership of the situation.
+This information could help with a number of tasks, such as accessing video from drone, story the use of explosive devices in the area, the identification of the allies and their forces, a three-dimensional map of the terrain and the like, and also provide an interface for the joint conduct of combat manned and uninhabited platforms.